NatalieP-J/rcapogee-plots/README.md

 ```

 You've now selected a subsample of the red clump stars from APOGEE's DR12 according to a temperature cut.
-This step has read in all the spectra and stellar parameters and created an output directory called `red_clump_12_TEFF_up4900.0_lo4800.0/bm4351` in the working directory, where bm4351 indicates which bits were masked on.
+This step has read in all the spectra and stellar parameters and created an output directory called `red_clump_12_TEFF_up4900.0_lo4800.0/bm4351` in the `datadir` (defaults to working directory), where bm4351 indicates which bits are used in the default mask, defined by `maskFilter`.
 Let's try fitting those stars.

 ```python
 >>>: fitparams = rcsample.findFit(1000)